RaquelMichelon/study-plan-generator-api/README.md

 3 - Copy the OpenAi API key to the `application.properties` file

+4 - On the Controller, check the Client URL on the @CrossOrigin annotation

-4 - Run the application
+5 - Run the application

-5 - Test the application via curl (or an HTTP client of your choice)
+6 - Test the application via curl (or an HTTP client of your choice)

 ```
 curl http://localhost:8080/study-plans -H "Content-Type: application/json" -d "Geometry"